 Baking memories?
 Faces?
 Why?
 Who is she?
 Why 17 years?
 A girl did start appearing regularly in my dreams about 17 years ago--Silky, an anima figure who expressing my sensual, emotional and sexual longings--especially petting and reassurance after the abuse I endured.
 But Silky doesn't look like this girl--yet her face in the dream was utterly familiar.

-(My original journal had whole paragraphs of bewildered speculation about this face.
+[Here my original journal had whole paragraphs of bewildered speculation about her face.
 I'm skipping them.
-You'll see why.)
+You'll see why.]

 LATER THAT DAY

 I'd like to end this anecdote by saying I took the dream as a sign, and talked to her, and asked her out, and we found we were soul-mates and we're married now.
 But the truth is...
-I was so flustered seeing a dream walk up to me that I could barely talk to her, and soon left.
+I was so flustered, seeing a dream walk up to me, that I could barely talk to her.
+Totally rattled.
+Soon I left.

 I don't know what baking her in the oven meant, either.
 I suspect my dreams were just being practical--they know I forget names when I'm flustered, so they were telling me "Her name is Baker, stupid!"